DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 the G tonal center.

 3b.
-Jepthah's Daughter: 3a. piano vocal version.
+Jephthah's Daughter: 3a. piano vocal version.

 3c.
-Jepthah's Daughter:
+Jephthah's Daughter:

 3d.
-Jepthah's Daughter: 3c. piano vocal version.
+Jephthah's Daughter: 3c. piano vocal version.

 Picture